-1. All bills or joint resolutions reported by committee must be placed on a Second Reading File unless recommended for placement on the Consent Calendar.

-2. A committee shall not recommend a bill or joint resolution 1 for placement on the Consent Calendar if:

-(a) An amendment of the bill or joint resolution is
+- 1. All bills reported by committee must be placed on a Second Reading File unless recommended for placement on the Consent Calendar. - 2.
+A committee shall not recommend a bill for placement on the Consent Calendar if: - (a) An amendment of the bill is recommended; - (b) It contains an appropriation; - (c) It requires a two-thirds vote of the Senate; or

-recommended:

-(b) It contains an appropriation;

-(c) It requires a two-thirds vote of the Senate; or